This

 When the function is executed, it creates its own

-and points it to the global object.
-Therefore, we need to bind the value ofthis
+thisand points it to the global object.
+Therefore, we need to bind the value ofthisspecifically.// 1. that

 const person = {